 (1) In this section —

-personal information means information concerning the affairs of a person.
+personal information means information concerning the affairs of a person;

+regulated person has the meaning given in section 88A.

 (2) A person must not, either directly or indirectly, make a record of, or divulge or communicate to any other person, any personal information obtained by him or her by reason of his or her office, position, employment or engagement under or for the purposes of this Act.

 Penalty: a fine of $20 000.